Vollorak/hong-kong-guide/Food.md

 Basically when people in HK think of roasted goose, this place is the first place they think about.
 They also have lots of other food but basically just go for the roasted goose.
 Problem with this restaurant is it's in a district that is in the middle of nowhere and is not interesting at all.
-So it might not be worth it to go just to try the roasted goose.
+So if you're only in HK for a short time it might not be worth it to go just to try the roasted goose.

 ### [Yung Kee Restaurant 鏞記酒家](https://www.tripadvisor.co.uk/g294217-d785057.html) £££